Bark History, Family Crest & Coats of Arms

 - Origins Available:

 The ancestry of the name Bark dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in a bark-house, a house where the bark was stored for use in the tanning process.

 The surname Bark was first found in Norfolk, where they held a family seat from ancient times.

-Important Dates for the Bark family
+Early History of the Bark family

 This web page shows only a small excerpt of our Bark research.
 Another 177 words (13 lines of text) covering the years 1249, 1327, 1400, and 1500 are included under the topic Early Bark History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bark have been found, including Bark, Barke, Barks, Barc, Berk and others.

 Early Notables of the Bark family (pre 1700)